THE ART OF XINGYI BOXING

 When practicing it, your eyes look level or to your front hand, your head presses up, your chest opens, your lower abdomen rouses its energy, your buttocks tuck in, your knees slightly bend, and your thighs squeeze toward each other.
 Your foot advances along with the urging forward of your hand, advancing like an arrow, straight and fast, and when it touches down, it is like an arrow hitting a target.
 The toes clamp down over the ground solidly and are not easily pulled up.
 The size of the step depends on your height.

-Although your front leg has an intention of advancing, it maintains an intention of covering the rear.
+Although your front leg has an intention of advancing, it also maintains an intention of hooking back.
 Although your rear leg does not stand in front, it has a strong intention of hastening forward.
-Forward and rear squeeze toward each other to be that much more stable.
+Your legs forward and rear squeeze toward each other to be that much more stable.
 As for the other parts of your body, they constantly exert forward as described.

-When the hand withdraws, it exerts to bend into a fist, the fingers seeming to be pulling something heavy, and gathers in until reaching your solar plexus, the palm now changed to a fist.
-It then lingers a moment before issuing from your solar plexus.
-When the hand pulls back, changing from palm to fist, it contains a downward pushing strength, and when your fist extends forward, it contains an upward propping strength.
+When the hand withdraws, it strongly bends into a fist, the fingers seeming to be pulling something heavy, and gathers in until reaching your solar plexus, the palm now fully changed to a fist, and then shoots out again from your solar plexus.
+When the hand pulls back, changing from palm to fist, it should contain a downward pressing strength, and when your fist extends forward, it should contain an upward propping strength.
 The reason for this is that when the palm is forward, its position is slightly higher than your solar plexus.

-When you advance a large step, your rear foot comes forward a small step, causing the distance between the feet to remain consistent, preventing feelings of instability.
+Whenever your front foot advances a large step, your rear foot comes forward a small step, causing the distance between the feet to remain consistent, thereby preventing any worry of instability.
 During the chopping technique, when the step comes out along with the hand, it always involves a small step.
 The hands and feet go along with each other, moving in unison.
-For the remaining four, this is left undescribed.
+For the remaining four techniques below, this is left undescribed.